Jerboas86/astrone-feedback/SECURITY.md

 ## Supported Version

+Supported version is the version available at [astrone.app](https://www.astrone.app)

 ## Reporting Security Issues

 Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported to Astrone privately,